nycicarus/nycicarus.github.io/_posts/events/2017-09-06-summer-solidarity.md

-+spread far and wide, surviving in this crazy city, running radical festivals like "Free The Arts", working +inside the system being peers, social workers, and clinicians, carving new paths outside the system, going +to peer conference like the Alternatives conf and Hearing Voices Congress, making art like "Obsure +Emotions" (Bhakti Center), trying to pay rent, fighting Nazi's in the streets and joining BLM looking to +end police violence against people in emotional distress, dreaming about the future.
++spread far and wide, surviving in this crazy city, running radical festivals like "Free The Arts", working +inside the system being peers, social workers, and clinicians, carving new paths outside the system, going +to peer conference like the Alternatives conf and Hearing Voices Congress, making art like "Obsure Emotions" (Bhakti Center), trying to pay rent, fighting Nazi's in the streets and joining BLM looking to +end police violence against people in emotional distress, dreaming about the future.
 Come catch up with us +and lets talk about what we want to do this Fall..